SyedA5688/SyedA5688.github.io/_posts/2024-06-09-gnn-basics.md

 - The node feature matrix is a matrix which contains all of the features for all nodes in our graph.
 The shape of this matrix will be [number_of_nodes x number of features], which is [6 x 4] in our small example above, and is usually denoted as $$X$$.
 With $$N=6$$ nodes and $$F=4$$ features, we have $$X \in R^{N \times F}$$.
 You can imagine that the four features might be attributes of each atom, such as its atomic number, atomic mass, charge, and other relevant attributes.

 ## Adjacency matrix
 - The adjacency matrix is a (usually) binary matrix which contains information about what nodes are connected to what other nodes in the graph.
 The shape of this matrix will be [number_of_nodes x number_of_nodes], which will be [6 x 6] in our small example and is usually denoted as $$A \in R^{N \times N}$$.
-Edges usually have some directionality (a “source” node and “destination node”), so by convention we say that source nodes are the rows and destination nodes are the columns of the matrix, with a 1 indicating an edge between source node $$u$$ and destination node $$v$$.
+Edges usually have some directionality (a “source” node and “destination" node), so by convention we say that source nodes are the rows and destination nodes are the columns of the matrix, with a 1 indicating an edge between source node $$u$$ and destination node $$v$$.
 - You’ll notice that the diagonal of the adjacency matrix are all 1s, and are highlighted in <span style="color:green">green</span>.
 We have a choice in modeling our graph of whether we want to consider a node as connected to itself or not (it may or may not make a difference depending on our data and GNN architecture), but for this simple example we include self-connections here and highlight them green as a reminder that node entities connect to themselves.
 You will also notice that the adjacency matrix is symmetric around its diagonal; this means we are working on an undirected graph (atom 1 being connected to atom 2 means 2 is connect to 1 as well).
 This is not always the case, for example, think about a citation networks: paper A citing paper B does not mean the reverse is true.